 The innocent foundation is an independent registered charity governed by our own board of trustees.
 For any questions about how it works, send as a message at email@example.com

 The foundation gives grants to charities working all over the world so that they can help the world’s hungry.
-We have funded 87 projects across five continents over the last 18 years.
+We have funded 95 projects across five continents since 2004.
 To do this in the most effective way, we have detailed funding criteria to help us choose which projects to support.
 We use measures like the Global Hunger Index, which combines indicators of undernutrition, childhood stunting and child mortality, to help us see where the need is greatest and where we can have the most impact on hungry people.
 Our projects don’t support governments but they do help hungry people.

 Our staff and board of trustees have lots of experience of finding great charity partners who will run their projects well.
 Before we agree to fund a new project, we spend a lot of time finding out as much as we can about it and getting to know the organisation behind it, including looking into their financial, governance and safeguarding standards.
 We get regular reports from all our projects, talk to the people running them often and we try to visit as many of them as we can in person to check things are going well.